Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Experiments

 \textbf{Trade-off Performance.} To compare efficiency, we (i) normalize the computational cost of GRPO to $1\times$ and report all methods' results, measuring total GPU hours under matched schedules and hardware; and (ii) sample reasoning trajectories with a fixed token context window and truncate them at different budgets to evaluate performance. \textbf{Figure~\ref{fig:efficiency_cost}} show that G$C^2$PO incurs only a modest overhead of $1.2\times$, while achieving the best reasoning accuracy with lower budget.

-\textbf{Training Stability.} Since the training of LLMs is costly, stable optimization is essential to ensure efficient convergence and avoid wasted compute.
-Following common practice in RL-based training, we use the gradient norm as a proxy for policy variance.
-Besides, we record the sampling ratio of our method compared to previous sequence-level methods.
-As shown in \textbf{Figure~\ref{fig:norm}}, G$C^2$PO exhibits more stable training, with its gradient norm remaining nearly constant throughout training and the sampling ratio achieving no obvious spikes.
+\textbf{Training Stability.} Following common practice \cite{xiao2025bnpo,gu2025group}, we use the gradient norm as a proxy for policy variance.
+We also record the sampling ratio of our method compared to previous sequence-level methods. \textbf{Figure~\ref{fig:norm}} shows that G$C^2$PO exhibits more stability, with its gradient norm remaining nearly constant and the sampling ratio achieving no obvious spikes.

-\textbf{Visualization Analysis.} To illustrate how G$C^2$PO changes model behavior, we qualitatively compare models fine-tuned by different methods, visualizing their reasoning traces. \textbf{Figure \ref{fig:vis}} and \textbf{Appendix G.5} show that G$C^2$PO yields more structured reasoning: it decomposes problems into clear subgoals, revisits intermediate steps, and corrects inconsistencies; while GRPO often commits to a single rigid line of reasoning, even when the underlying reasoning is flawed.
+\textbf{Visualization Analysis.} To illustrate how G$C^2$PO changes model behavior, we qualitatively compare models fine-tuned by different methods, visualizing their reasoning traces. \textbf{Figure \ref{fig:vis}} and \textbf{Appendix F.5} show that G$C^2$PO yields more structured reasoning: it decomposes problems into clear subgoals, revisits intermediate steps, and corrects inconsistencies; while GRPO often commits to a single rigid line of reasoning, even when the underlying reasoning is flawed.